 Unlike physical trails, where we are guided to move in a singular direction, software pattern languages seem more loopy and fragmented.
-But unlike a physical trail where we are constrained by the physical terrain, software designers can skip over any pattern they don't find useful or go "off trail" at any point to pick up and apply a useful design heuristic, wherever they find it.
+But unlike a physical trail where we are constrained by the physical terrain, software designers can skip over any pattern they don't find useful or go "off trail" at any point to pick up and apply a useful design heuristic, wherever it is found.
 It's hard to skip over a part of a physical trail.
 It's only possible when there's a switchback that you can cut through or a branch.
-But it is usually those optional stretches away from the main trail and then back again that lead to something really interesting.
-You don't want to miss that waterfall simply because it is an extra half mile out of the way.
+But it is usually those optional stretches away from the main trail and then back again that lead to something really interesting (you don't want to miss that waterfall simply because it is an extra 1⁄4 mile out of the way).

 We software designers often invent (design? hack out?) our own tracks.
-If we don't know what to do next, we become way finders, experimenting and looking around for actions that will propel our design forward.
+If we don't know what to do next, we become way finders, experimenting and looking around for actions that will propel us forward.
 To me that doesn't feel like bushwhacking; it just seems expedient.
 Software designers aren't constrained to follow a patterns trail exactly as any pattern language author suggests anymore than fluent speakers are constrained to express their thoughts using only the formal grammar defined for their language.

-So this is where the pattern languages as trails metaphor breaks down.
+So this is where the pattern languages as trails metaphor breaks down badly.
 Software design doesn't simply proceed from one known waypoint to the next.
-It can often be more complicated.
+It's often more complicated.
 But sometimes it is much simpler.
-Sometimes we are certain of what to do next without consciously following any trail or path or track at all other than the one we are currently on.
-In that case, our software and its design is so familiar to us that we become efficient at just moving through that terrain without much thought.
+We aren't always way finders or followers.
+Sometimes we are certain what to do next without consciously following any trail or path or track at all other than the one we are currently on.
+In that case, the terrain of our software and its design is so familiar to us that we become efficient at just moving through it without much thought.
 We're not searching for heuristics so much as taking the next (to us, anyway) obvious step.